iremanter/Sales-Analysis-with-Tableau/README.md

 ● WarehouseLocation: The location from which the product was shipped.
 ● OrderPriority: The priority level assigned to the order (Low, Medium, High).

-Additionally, Key Performance Indicators (KPIs) has been defined. calculated fields, sets, parameters, dynamic measures, and filters have been created using relevant formulas by using Tableau.
+Additionally, Key Performance Indicators (KPIs) has been defined.
+Calculated fields, sets, parameters, dynamic measures, and filters have been created using relevant formulas by using Tableau.

 The additional attributes are described in detail below:

 ● date: Extracts the date from the Invoice Date field.
 ● Customer_ID_fixed: Cleans the Customer ID field by removing dots.